If I Want to Be a Great Mom, Something Has to Give

 You see, ever since becoming a mother, I’ve carried around a lot of guilt concerning my professional life and career goals.
 I’d like to think I was once a fairly good and reliable employee, but I now feel completely subject to the status of my family.

 I’m divorced and have primary custody of my two kids.
 When they’re sick, I stay home.
 When there’s a doctor’s appointment, I miss work to take them.
 When the school called because someone’s sick, or fallen in a mud puddle (true story), or bonked their head, I’m the one to abandon work and tend to the homestead.
-This has changed my career direction – I’ve found it pretty impossible to have a full-time job, continue a fulfilling freelance career, help the kids follow their own passions, and keep the household duties going.
+This changed my career direction – I found it pretty impossible to have a full-time job, continue a fulfilling freelance career, help the kids follow their own passions, and keep the household duties going.
 I know other people do it, and I’m in awe.
 Truly.
 Because I couldn’t, and can’t, maintain that balance.

 What I have learned is that the word dependable does pertain to me.
 I’m dependable and reliable when it comes to my kids.
 They know that I will move heaven and earth to be there for them.
 They know that I will make sure they get the help they need, professional and personal, for all the issues and illnesses they face.
 They know that teaching them to be independent, compassionate, happy and globally aware citizens is my top priority.
 I am more like the meerkat than I thought – I’m on the lookout for threats to my family and I will sacrifice my career to make sure that family comes first.